kleinesfilmroellchen/sof-language/README.md

 **This is an experimental programming language.** If you cause a nuclear war and the inevitable destruction of mankind by using this software, I am not to blame.

-SOF is written in Java 15 (cutting edge!) and requires no libraries outside the standard library.
+SOF is written in Java 16 (cutting edge!) and requires no libraries outside the standard library.
 It leverages the module system (you may use it in your project as well!) and uses JUnit Jupiter for testing (currently) about 60% of the codebase.

-### Installation and CLI usage
+### Installation and CLI Usage

-This is a Gradle project using the Java Application plugin with the module system and JUnit Jupiter tests.
+This is a Gradle 7 project using the Java Application plugin with the module system and JUnit Jupiter tests.
 The usual Gradle tasks for these situations exist and have not been renamed/added to.
 As a quick reference: Use `gradlew build` to run the full build including tests.
 Run `gradlew test` to run the tests.
 Use `gradlew javadoc` to build the javadoc.
-All building happens into the build/ subfolders.
+All building happens into the `build/` subfolders.

 Use the following command line to run SOF. `gradlew run` works but is somewhat buggy.